Affiliate links on Android Authority may earn us a commission. Learn more.

 There are a lot of uses for an anagram solver.
 It’s useful for things like word scrambles, but its most common use is as a helping hand for games like Scrabble or Words With Friends.
-Plus, it’s just fun to goof around.
-For instance, the phrase “debit card” is also an anagram for “bad credit”.
+Plus, it’s just fun to goof around and find fun ones.
+For instance, the phrase “debit card” is also an anagram for “bad credit.”
 That is now a thing you know.
 In any case, there are a ton of anagram solvers on the Internet for basically any platform you might own.
-We’ll take a look at 15 of them that actually function without any hiccups or problems.
+Here are the best ones we could find.

 What makes for a good anagram solver?